s-suresh-kumar/workplace-directory/README.md

  ## Tests

  There are no automated tests written for this app.
-However it is easy to launch the app by going to https://fast-ridge-87581.herokuapp.com/, Once the page is visited, it is straight forward to create new workouts and add exercises to it, by entering workout details.
+However it is easy to launch the app by going to https://s-suresh-kumar.github.io/workplace-directory/, Once the page is visited, it is straight forward to launch the app, filter results etc., The sorting works fine with desktop version.
+However for view port sizes less than 800 px, the sort functionality does not work.
+It is one of the limitations of the third party react package that I used.
+I am looking for ways to improve that known issue ( perhaps submit a PR if I can successfully find an improvement to the problem)

  ## Questions